 My thanks to social studies teacher George Rose (shown here in his classroom), who organized and managed the two-day event; to several faculty members who offered overall support and assisted us in assembling packets for students; and to NDA Principal, Dr. Mary Merrigan, and her team, who offered their enthusiastic support!

-Special thanks also to my friend, Maddie Hannan, a junior at NDA (shown with me here), who made the initial connection with George Rose and NDA that paved the way for this outstanding workshop!
+Special thanks also to my friend, Maddie Hannan, NDA 2024 (shown with me here), who made the initial connection with George Rose and NDA that paved the way for this outstanding workshop!
 Maddie is holding one of the 250-plus folders of primary sources that we used for the event.

 Thanks to NDA for a great two days!